midlantica/LovelyBunchOfCoconuts/content/claims/decenter_the_workplace.md

 ---
-title: "Decenter the Workplace"
+title: 'Decenter the Workplace'
-claim: "Decenter the Workplace"
+claim: 'Decenter the Workplace'
-translation: "Productivity is problematic."
+translation: 'Productivity is problematic.'
 ---

 ## "Decenter the Workplace"